IRS Head of Household Filing Status

 Special Case: Nonresident Alien Spouse

-You can be considered unmarried (single) for the purpose of filing as Head of Household if your spouse was a nonresident alien anytime during the year and you do not choose to treat them as a resident alien for tax purposes.
-But you are considered married if you choose to treat your spouse as a resident alien on your tax return.
+You can be considered unmarried (single) for the purpose of filing as head of household if your spouse was a nonresident alien anytime during the year and you do not choose to treat them as a resident alien for tax purposes.
+You are considered married if you choose to treat your spouse as a resident alien on your tax return.

 - Mortgage interest